 PHILLIP GIBBS has worked in the field of international issues for over thirty years with the United Nations, the World Bank, the U.S. Agency for International Development, National Geographic and numerous other non-governmental organizations.
 His primary areas of expertise are program design, organizational development, strategic planning, and program evaluation.
 He has worked in Somalia, Mozambique, Croatia, Nepal, Uganda, Kenya, and Namibia, as well as with numerous agencies and programs in North America, including positions as director of the U.S. Committee for UNICEF’s Campaign for Child Survival and executive director of New Directions, an international issues legislative action organization.
 He is currently an advisor to Voices for Biodiversity.

 TARA WATERS LUMPKIN, PhD, is a co-founder of Perception International and coined the term “perceptual diversity” in 1994.
 She is an environmental and medical anthropologist who has worked as an international development consultant for UNICEF, the U.S. Agency for International Development and various nongovernmental organizations.
-In addition, she has worked as an environmental journalist and professor of writing and media, published poetry, fiction and nonfiction, and won more than a half-dozen writing prizes, fellowships, and grants.
-She co-founded Perception International’s project Through the Eyes of Children: The Rwanda Project in 2000.
-She is also the founder of Voices for Biodiversity, a grassroots multi-media platform whose mission is to enhance human connection with other species in order to protect biodiversity and arrest the sixth extinction of species.
+In addition, she has worked as an environmental journalist and professor of writing and media.
+Tara has published poetry, fiction and nonfiction, and won more than a half-dozen writing prizes, fellowships, and grants.
+She is the founder of Perception International’s project Voices for Biodiversity, which is building a diverse story-sharing community to save nature and other species.